08 Mar 2021 - 12 Mar 2021

-As part of the workshop Acts of Social and Political Change: New Voices, the Dancing Museums’ UK artist and partners have put together a week of events that looks to broaden our understanding of the Dancing Museums project so far, as well as to explore our responsibilities as arts leaders within the social and political landscape.
+As part of the workshop Acts of Social and Political Change: New Voices, the Dancing Museums’ UK artist and partners have put together a week of events that look to broaden our understanding of the Dancing Museums project so far, as well as to explore our responsibilities as arts leaders within the social and political landscape.

 The city of Nottingham has an unrivalled history of radical thought, rebellion and an uncompromising commitment to social justice.
 Throughout the city’s history, its legends and cultural greats have brought about new ways of thinking and instigating social change.
 The UK artist, Dance4 and its partners, Nottingham Museum Service and Nottingham Contemporary, are keen to explore new knowledge and stories about the city’s past and to explore and develop stories from citizens today.